-When we’re planning a trip, we’re always looking for as much information as we can, and that includes how much we should expect to spend!
-Keep in mind that Turks and Caicos is known to be a luxury destination, and they are just starting to open up tourism to a wider range of travelers.
+When planning a trip, we’re always looking for as much information as possible, including how much we should expect to spend!
+Remember that Turks and Caicos is known as a luxury destination, and they are just starting to open up tourism to a broader range of travelers.
 Our travel style has a wide range, and TCI was our luxury trip for the year.

-We took Delta from San Diego to Turks & Caicos.
+$1229 / Person – We took Delta from San Diego to Turks & Caicos.
 Find out the best price from your city here.
 Checking flights today, prices are similar for flights at the same time of year (we traveled to Turks and Caicos at the end of July to the beginning of August).

-See your different lodging options here.
-The Somerset was a great resort if you’re wanting to pamper yourself, and Ocean Club West was a great option if you’re more on a budget.
+The Somerset was a great resort if you want to pamper yourself, and Ocean Club West was a great option if you’re more on a budget.
 We didn’t have a great experience with Villa Renaissance, but we encourage you to check out other HomeAway properties.
 Management makes a huge difference!

-Pro-tip: If you visit during June through mid-Dec, the accommodations are 40% less than the winter rates and 2/3 less than the holiday rates.
+Pro Tip: If you visit during June through mid-Dec, the accommodations are 40% less than winter and 2/3 less than the holiday rates.

 - Coco Bistro – Dinner

 - Somerset BBQ Buffet

 - Turks and Caicos Fish Fry